Standard conjectures for abelian fourfolds: Orthogonal motives of rank

 The proof of (3)-(5) goes as in Proposition \ref{motivisupersingolari}.
 There, the hypothesis that the motive was of abelian type\footnote{For our main application the motive $M$ will be anyway of abelian type.} was used to ensure that all realizations have the same dimension (see Remark \ref{remarkrank}).
 Here, this is replaced by part (2).

 Let us now show part (1).
-First notice that it is enough to show that $R(q_{/_{k}})$ is non-degenerate (for some classical realization) because of parts (2)-(5).
+First notice that it is enough to show that $R(q_{\vert{k}})$ is non-degenerate (for some classical realization) because of parts (2)-(5).
 Then, again by using the comparison theorems, this is equivalent to the fact that $R_B(q)$ is non-degenerate.
 On the other hand this is the case as $R_B(q)$ is a polarization of Hodge structures. \end{proof} \begin{proof}[Proof of Theorem \ref{thmscht}] Let $A$ be an abelian fourfold and $L$ be a hyperplane section.
 By Proposition \ref{reducefinite} we can suppose that $A$ and $L$ are defined over a finite field $k=\mathbb{F}_q$.
-Note that, in order to prove Theorem \ref{thmscht}, we can (and will) replace $k$ by a finite extension.
+Notice that, in order to prove Theorem \ref{thmscht}, we can (and will) replace $k$ by a finite extension.

 Consider now the decomposition from Proposition \ref{primadecomposizione}(\ref{decomposizioneQ}) and, among the factors of this decomposition, consider those that are exotic (Definition \ref{defexotic}).
-After choosing a good CM structure (and after a finite extension of the base field), these exotic motives are of dimension two (Proposition \ref{exoticdim2}).
+Then there exist a finite extension $k'$ of $k$ and a CM-structure for $A\times_k k'$ such that any exotic motive of $\mathfrak{h}^{4}(A\times_k k')$ has dimension two (Proposition \ref{exoticdim2}).
 By Theorem \ref{HondaTate}, the CM-structure can be lifted to characteristic zero.
-Moreover, by Proposition \ref{anypolarization}, it is enough to work with a single $L$ for a given abelian fourfold, hence we can choose such an $L$ so that it lifts to characteristic zero and the CM-structure is $*$-stable (Definition \ref{definitionCM}).
+Moreover, by Proposition \ref{anypolarization}, it is enough to work with a single $L$ for a given abelian fourfold.
+By Corollary \ref{CMstab} we can choose such an $L$ so that it lifts to characteristic zero and the CM-structure is $*$-stable (Definition \ref{definitionCM}).

 Now, by Lemma \ref{accoppiamenti1} we can work with the pairing $\langle \cdot, \cdot \rangle_{1,\mot}^{\otimes 4}$ instead of $\langle \cdot, \cdot \rangle_{4,\mot}$.
 For this pairing, the decomposition from Proposition \ref{primadecomposizione}(\ref{decomposizioneQ}) is orthogonal, hence we can work with a single motive of the decomposition.
 By Propositions \ref{oklefschetz} and \ref{talvez}(\ref{generatolefschetz}) we are reduced to motives that are exotic.